 This annex is based on DIN51130.
 DIN51130 is a ramp incline standard, the subject wears specified safety boots and secured with a harness and standing on an incrementally inclined ramp surface.
 Once the subject slips, then this determines the rating, six tests are required, based on two people.
 There are some stipulations prior to testing based on the subject’s ability to walk on the surface without an incline.
 DIN51130 produces results that are from R9 to R13, R13 having the highest CoF rating.
 DIN51130 is a common test for Heskins.

 This annex is based on BS7976.
 BS7976 is a standard based on using a pendulum.
 The pendulum is released from a 90° angle the distance of the swing determines the result.
 The test is performed a minimum of eight times in each direction, at least two directions with the result being an average of the last five measurements.
 BS7976 is normally referred to as Pendulum or PTV (Pendulum Test Value) It is the most common CoF test in the world.
 BS7976 is widely tested for Heskins materials.

 This annex is based on using a tribometer.
 A tribometer is a machine that pulls a slider, of fixed shape and material, over the testing surface.
 The energy required is translated into a result.
 Heskins does not test with tribometers.
 Although they can provide effective results, they can struggle with irregular surfaces.
 This gives erratic results due to uneven movements and can be affected by an effect known as ‘stiction’ which can provide results that are too high.

 The table below provides further clarification of the component elements of CEN/TS 16165.

-If you have any questions, please feel free to get in touch with us via live chat, phone or alternatively, complete the contact us form and we will get back to you as soon as possible.
+For more information, you can speak to a member of our sales team via live chat or phone.
+Alternatively, complete the contact us form and we will get back to you as soon as possible.